 - It may be necessary for us to use and disclose your Personal Information for the performance and fulfillment of the contract between us and to provide you with our services;

 - We may use and disclose your Personal Information where it is necessary for our legitimate interests (or those of a third party) and your interest and fundamental rights do not override those interests;

-- If you specifically consent to certain uses of your Personal Information, we may use your Personal Information in a manner consistent with that consent; and
+- If you specifically consent to certain uses of your Personal Information, we may use your Personal Information in a manner consistent with that consent and

 - We will also process, transfer, disclose and preserve Personal Information when we have a good faith belief that doing so is necessary.

-Subject to local law, you may also have certain rights regarding information that we have collected and that is related to you.
 If you are located in the European Union with rights under the General Data Protection Regulation (“GDPR”), you have the right to withdraw previously provided consent for our processing of your Personal Information by contacting us at email@example.com.
 Such individuals also have the following rights:

 - Right to access – This right allows individuals to obtain confirmation that his or her Personal Information is being process and allows individuals to request details of the processing of his or her Personal Information, including, without limitation, categories of recipients to whom the Personal Information have been or will be disclosed and purposes of processing.